Skip to content

 Going sugar-free is so much easier when you buy your ingredients raw and cook them yourself.

-It's definitely worth giving in to these 30 days without sugar.
-Some people will find it really easy, others will find it difficult.
+It's definitely worthwhile to simply commit to these 30 days without sugar.
+For some it will be totally easy, for others it will be rather difficult.
 But in the end, you will have gained valuable experience of life without sugar.
 Your body will usually confirm that you were addicted to sugar without realizing it.
-Then it will thank you for reducing your sugar intake so much.
+Then it will thank you for reducing sugar consumption so much.

 Avoiding sugar will help you do thisWe need to question products even more and give preference to healthier and more environmentally friendly products.
-For example, are ready meals simply loaded with sugar so that we become addicted to them and buy them regularly?
-Or does the added sugar only have a taste purpose without any commercial ulterior motive?
+Are convenience foods, for example, simply sprinkled with sugar so that we become addicted to them and buy the products regularly?
+Or does the added sugar only serve a tasteful purpose without any commercial ulterior motives?

-No matter what the reason is: since the sugar-free experiment, we have significantly reduced our personal sugar consumption.
+No matter what is behind it: Since the sugar-free experiment, we have significantly reduced our personal sugar consumption in any case.

 We are looking forward to your experiences, questions and ideas about sugar-free living.
 Just leave us a comment.